tklab-tud/ID2T/README.md

 __Explanation__: The parameter ``-i/--input`` takes the path to the PCAP file.
 This triggers the statistics calculation of the file.
 After the calculation, the statistics are stored into a SQLite database.
 If the statistics were already computed in an earlier run, the data is retrieved from the generated database.
 This saves time as the calculation of the statistics may take long time - depending on the PCAP file size.

 An attack can be injected by providing ``-a/--attack`` followed by the attack name and the attack parameters.
-The available attacks and the allowed attack parameters vary, see section [Attack Parameters](#attack-parameters) for details.
+The available attacks and the allowed attack parameters vary, see the attack-specific wiki articles for a reference of supported attack parameters.
 The parameter  ``-a/--attack`` can be provided multiple times for injection of multiple attacks.
 In this case the attacks are injected sequentially.

+After injecting the attack, the application generates a XML label file containing the timestamps of the first and last attack packet.
+The file name is equal to the output file, except with ``_labels.xml`` as suffix.
+The toolkit recognizes if the input dataset has an associated label file.
+This requires a file naming according to the aforementioned scheme, e.g., mydataset.pcap and mydataset_labels.xml.
+In this case ID2T parses the label file and the resulting output label file contains the labels from the input label file plus the labels from the recently added attack(s).

 ### Querying the statistics database
 The statistics database supports queries of two different types: